busterswt/busterswt.github.io/_posts/2018-02-02-sapient-motherboard.markdown

 ## Rear connectors

 As you'd expect, the motherboard includes two serial ports, a single parallel port, and a single mouse port, all in factory locations.
-The mouse port does not have the locking mechanism as the original motherboard, but is fully compatible with Lisa 1 and Lisa 2 mice as well as 9-pin Macintosh mice of the same era.
+The mouse port does not have a locking mechanism like the original motherboard, but is fully compatible with Lisa 1 and Lisa 2 mice as well as 9-pin Macintosh mice of the same era.
 I've successfully tested both a Lisa 1 mouse (A9M0050) and a Macintosh 512k mouse (M0100).

 <figure>
   <img src="/assets/images/2018-02-02-sapient-motherboard/rearport.png" alt="Rear Ports"/>
   <figcaption>A look at the rear ports of the Sapient Technologies motherboard for the Apple Lisa 1 and 2/5.</figcaption>
 </figure>

 In a nod to the Lisa 2/10(XL) motherboard design, Sapient Technologies relocated the seldom-used video-out port and in its stead placed an 'Interrupt' button used to invoke the debugger.
+The reset button remains in the factory location.

 ## Main slots